vitalitylearning2021/rayTracers/rayTracingNonInteractingSpheresNumba.md

 ### Key Features

-1. **Kernel function** written in Numba, utilizing device functions for:
+1. **Kernel function** written in Numba, utilizing device functions for: a) Vector normalization; b) Dot product computation; c) Ray-sphere intersection tests.
-   Vector normalization
-   Dot product computation
-   Ray-sphere intersection tests
 2. Customizable ray-object intersection logic, making the rendering pipeline adaptable to other geometric primitives.
 3. Color computation based on the surface normal at the intersection point.